Azure/terraform-azurerm-caf-enterprise-scale/README.md

 ### Identity resources

-From release `v0.4.0` onwards, the module includes new functionality to enable deployment of [Identity and access management][ESLZ-Identity] resources into the current Subscription context.
+The module enables deployment and configuration of Azure Policy to control governance over the [Identity and access management][ESLZ-Identity] Subscription.

 ![Azure landing zones identity architecture][TFAES-Identity]

-No additional resources are deployed by this capability, however policy settings relating to the `Identity` Management Group can now be easily updated via the `configure_identity_resources` input variable.
+No additional resources are currently deployed by this capability, however policy settings relating to the `Identity` Management Group can be easily updated via the `configure_identity_resources` input variable.

 Please refer to the [Deploy Identity Resources][wiki_deploy_identity_resources] page on our Wiki for more information about how to use this capability.